 Refit and screw the covers back

-With a closed computer case, you guarantee you improve airflow and keep dusts at bay at the same time.
+With a closed computer case, you guarantee you improve airflow and keep dust at bay at the same time.
 This also promotes and ensures you are less likely to clean them more often.

 Reapplying the thermal paste usually does the trick.
 There are cases where a thermal paste is left out and dried out.
 This poses a threat to your CPU.
 Going for a better quality thermal paste leads to better results in transferring heat between the heat sink and the CPU.